aninjaturtle/aninjaturtle.github.com/_posts/core-samples/2015-7-21-Building-a-game-with-babylonjs.md

 tagline: Building an html5 game with Babylonjs tags : [babylon.js, javascript, scene ]
 img : /images/blog/b25.jpg
-blurb:  How to build a a basic game with the Babylonjs framework.
+blurb:  How to build a a basic game with the Babylonjs framework
 {% include JB/setup %}

 ##Demo on Importing and Exporting Blender Animations into BABYLON